-- 1. The commission of, participation in or unlawful attempt of any of the following activities or acts (listed below) in school buildings or on school, property is prohibited and may constitute cause for disciplinary action.
-In addition, students at school-sponsored, off-campus events, on their way to and from school or within one hour of the beginning or end of the school day, and those using District sponsored transportation shall be governed by District policies, regulations, and rules as well as Nevada state laws and regulations, and are subject to the authority of District officials. - An incident, which may constitute the commission of a criminal act, shall be reported to the District's School Police Department, as well as the school administrator.
+- 1. The commission of participation in or unlawful attempt to commit a criminal offense and those using District sponsored transportation shall be governed by District policies, regulations, and rules as well as Nevada state laws and regulations, and are subject to the authority of District officials. - 2.
+An incident, which may constitute the commission of a criminal act, shall be reported to the District's School Police Department, as well as the school administrator.
 The student's parent(s)/guardian(s) shall also be notified. - 3.
 The District may take disciplinary action, whether or not criminal charges result.
-The District will look at the situation holistically and take into consideration different perspectives as needed.
+The District willook at the situation holistically and take into consideration different perspectives as needed.
 (Regardless of the outcome of a criminal investigation, the District is required to complete an administrative investigation into any allegations of bullying.